ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 *— Unconscious perceptible change.*

-In short, what was important was not the light, but a combination of the change itself and its grade.
-To increase their productivity, they had to find something to change that was at same time: global enough to touch everybody, light enough to avoid triggering a conscious reaction, and significant enough to touch their subconscious, thus their feeling.
+In short, what was important was not the light, but a combination of the change itself and how big it had to be.
+To increase their productivity, they had to find something to change that was at same time: global enough to affect everybody, light enough to avoid triggering a conscious reaction, and significant enough to reach their subconscious, thus their feeling.

 This story taught me how both sensitive and subtle we are, as human beings.